syz247179876/Flask-Scaffold/README.md

 This is a scaffold based on the flash framework, including common plugins, such as redis, mongodb, mysql, jwt.

-The project can be developed based on this scaffold.
+Your project can be developed based on this scaffold.

 In the future, i will continue to improve this scaffold, any person who interested in can join me to perfect this scaffold